 You have options with a health care FSA.
 It helps you save on everyday items like contact lenses, sunscreen and bandages.
 Or those high dollar expenses like surgery, orthodontia, and hearing aids.
-Review the full list and choose how to spend your funds.
-Just be sure to use the funds during the plan year — unused funds don’t roll over.
+Review the full list of eligible expenses and choose how to spend your funds.
+Typically, you must spend the money in your FSA by the end of the plan year.
+Some employers give you more time to spend your funds or let you carry over unused funds to the next plan year.
+Check with your employer for details about your plan so you can maximize your savings.

 You can feel good about contributing to a health care FSA.
 Since you’re setting aside money before taxes, it can help reduce your taxable income, increase your take-home pay and improve your finances overall.
 Plus, you’ll be prepared when you need to pay for health care expenses during the year.